MLH/mlh-policies/prize-terms-and-conditions/contest-terms.md

 MAJOR LEAGUE HACKING CONTEST (“Contest”) TERMS AND CONDITIONS Sponsored by Major League Hacking (“Sponsor”).

-**Term:** The Events season shall commence on August 27, 2016, and shall end on June 30, 2017. (the “Term”).
+**Term:** The Events season shall commence on August 26, 2017, and shall end on July 31, 2018. (the “Term”).

-**Events:** "Major League Hacking" Fall 2016 – Spring 2017 Member Events, consisting of individual third-party organized Major League Hacking league recognized "member" Events occurring during the Term in Mexico, Canada, the UK, member states of the European Union, and the fifty (50) United States and the District of Columbia. (each, an "Event").
-At each Event there will be four Categories (defined below) in which Applications (defined below) may be submitted.
+**Events:** "Major League Hacking" Fall 2017 – Spring 2018 Member Events, consisting of individual third-party organized Major League Hacking league recognized "member" Events occurring during the Term in Mexico, Canada, the UK, member states of the European Union, and the fifty (50) United States and the District of Columbia. (each, an "Event").
+At each Event there will be three Categories (defined below) in which Applications (defined below) may be submitted.

 THE CONTEST IS VOID WHERE PROHIBITED BY LAW.
 BY PARTICIPATING IN ANY EVENTS, YOU AGREE TO THESE TERMS AND CONDITIONS.

 NO ENTRY FEE.

-**Eligibility:** Contest is open to individuals who are at least eighteen years old (or minors with parental permission) and registered as students for the full calendar year of 2016 at a university or high school in the United States, Canada, or Mexico and who are not faculty at those universities or bound by the intellectual property policies of those universities.
+**Eligibility:** Contest is open to individuals who are at least eighteen years old (or minors with parental permission) and registered as students for the full calendar year of 2017 at a university or high school in participating locations and who are not faculty at those universities or bound by the intellectual property policies of those universities.

 Participation in each Event constitutes Participant’s full and unconditional agreement to and acceptance of these Terms and Conditions (“Terms”).
 The term “you” refers to you, the “Participant”.